cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Managing Hardware Configurations
 ================================

-The hardware types section allows administrators to explicitly configure the hardware types available to users and how it is specified for each infrastructure provider.
+The hardware types section allows administrators to explicitly manage the hardware configurations available to users and how they are specified in each provider.

 The Hardwares Home Screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The hardwares home screen lists the hardware type current configured by and available to the administrator.
+The hardwares home screen lists the hardware types currently managed by the administrators.
 The page also provides the ability to delete and view/edit each hardware type.

-Clicking on a hardware type name will take you to the edit hardware type page to view more details of the hardware type and the ability to edit the configurations.
+Clicking on an item's name will take you to the 'Edit hardware type' page to view more details of the hardware type and allows you to edit the configurations.

 .. figure:: hardware-screenshot-1.png
     :align: center